kubernetes/kubernetes/examples/storage/hazelcast/README.md

 The bulk of the replication controller config is actually identical to the Hazelcast pod declaration above, it simply gives the controller a recipe to use when creating new pods.
 The other parts are the `selector` which contains the controller's selector query, and the `replicas` parameter which specifies the desired number of replicas, in this case 1.

-Last but not least, we set `DNS_DOMAIN` environment variable according to your Kubernetes clusters DNS configuration.
+Last but not least, we set `DNS_DOMAIN` and `DNS_NDOTS` environment variable according to your Kubernetes clusters DNS configuration.

 Create this controller: